-If you experience a miscarriage, consult with your doctor to see if you need treatment or are having a health concern.
+If you experience a miscarriage, consult with your doctor to see if you need treatment or have any health complications.
 In addition, you may want to find mental health support — either online by talking to other mothers who went through the same or by talking to friends or family members who have experienced such a loss before.

-A miscarriage can be very difficult, and it may take a few weeks to months for you to fully recover physically and emotionally.
+A miscarriage can be very difficult, and it may take a few weeks or months to recover physically and emotionally.

 In some cultures, a baby lost through a miscarriage will be cremated or celebrated.
 To cope with the sadness or mental stress, you may want to find out more about such rituals or ask your hospital for a possible ceremony.
 Honoring the unborn child may make it easier for you to say goodbye.

-Many doctors encourage women to wait a few months before trying to convince again so as to improve the chances of a healthy pregnancy.
+Many doctors encourage women to wait a few months before trying to convince again to improve the chances of a healthy pregnancy.
 Generally, it is safe to conceive after two or three normal menstrual periods.
-However, some women have to wait longer than that because of their health issues.
+However, some women have to wait longer due to health complications.
 It may take time for the uterus to recover.
-So, it’s best to wait for the right moment.
+So, it’s best to wait until the body is ready.

 How can I prevent miscarriage?